spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-the-service-points-customer-account-management-feature.md

 {% info_block infoBox "Adding of ClickCollectServicePointAddressFormWidget is automated" %}

-If using `ShipmentTypeAddressFormWidget` widget, the `ClickCollectServicePointAddressFormWidget` is added automatically.
+If using the `ShipmentTypeAddressFormWidget` widget, the `ClickCollectServicePointAddressFormWidget` is added automatically.
 Therefore, you don't need to add it manually.

 {% endinfo_block %}